 What is recovery like after revision rhinoplasty?

-After surgery, it is normal to have bruising and swelling lasting between one and two weeks.
-Patients often tell us they have experienced less discomfort after their revision rhinoplasty than their first one.
-This is often due to the extensive scar tissue, which does not contain pain receptors.
+After surgery, it is normal to experience bruising and swelling that lasts between one and two weeks.
+Patients often report that they have experienced less discomfort after their revision rhinoplasty than after their initial procedure.
+This is usually due to the extensive scar tissue, which lacks pain receptors.

 RELATED: Recovery After Rhinoplasty – Top Tips

 After the procedure, a nasal splint and brown tape will be applied to the nose to support it during the healing phase.
-Major structural work may also require silicone splints to be applied.
+Major structural work may also require the application of silicone splints.
 You will be reviewed by a nursing team member one week after your surgery to have your splint and stitches removed.
 Advice will also be given on how to clean the news with sterile saline.
 Most patients can go back to office-type work after one week.
 Patients should avoid strenuous exercise, including going to the gym or sexual intercourse, for six weeks after surgery once the bruising and swelling have settled down.

 You will be able to see the initial results of revision rhinoplasty immediately after the procedure, and these will continue to improve as the swelling reduces.
 You can optimise the healing of your nose by eating healthy, nutritious foods and keeping well hydrated.
 Final results can take up to 12 months to appear due to the significant swelling which may occur after revision rhinoplasty surgery.
 You can then begin to enjoy the results of your procedure with newfound confidence.